Cornel Wilde: Producer and director

 In the 1950s Wilde and his second wife, Jean Wallace, formed their own film production company, Theodora, named after Theodora Irvine.
+Wilde said "In the main, if an actor has reasonably sound judgment and a knowledge of the industry, and if he is a fair business man or has competent advisers, he's a fool not to produce independently if he can secure possible deals on that basis."

 Their first movie was the film noir The Big Combo (1955), a co production with Security Pictures that was released through Allied Artists.
 Wilde and Wallace played the leads.
 That year he also directed an episode of General Electric Theatre.
+However he said he did not want to do too much television has he had more freedome with films.

 That same year, he appeared in an episode of I Love Lucy as himself and starred in The Scarlet Coat (1956) for MGM.

-Storm Fear

-Wilde produced and starred in another for Theodora with Wallace, Storm Fear (1956) from a script by Horton Foote.
+Wilde produced and starred in another film for Theodora with Wallace, Storm Fear (1956) from a script by Horton Foote.
 This time Wilde also directed "to save money".

 Theodora announced Wilde would play Lord Byron, but the film was never made.
+He later stated that not playing the part was one of his great regrets.
 Other announced projects included Curly and Second Act Curtin.

-Wilde was meant to appear as Joshua in de Mille's The Ten Commandments but was not in the final film – he turned down the role, saying it was too small and the pay was too little (John Derek ended up playing it).
+Wilde was meant to appear as Joshua in de Mille's The Ten Commandments (1956) but was not in the final film – he turned down the role, saying it was too small and the pay was too little (John Derek ended up playing it).
 Wilde later said it was his worst mistake because having even a small role in a big blockbuster would have given him career momentum.

 As an actor only, he appeared in Hot Blood (1956) with Jane Russell for director Nicholas Ray, and Beyond Mombasa (1956), shot in Kenya; both were released by Columbia.
-In 1957, he guest-starred in an episode of Father Knows Best as himself.
-Also in 1957, he played the role of the 13th century Persian poet Omar Khayyám in the film Omar Khayyam.
+In 1957, he guest-starred as himself in an episode of Father Knows Best titled "An Evening to Remember."
+Also in 1957, he played the role of the 11th century Persian poet Omar Khayyám in the film Omar Khayyam.

-The Devil's Hairpin and Maracaibo

-He produced, directed and starred in two films for Theodora that were released through Paramount: The Devil's Hairpin (1957), a car-racing drama, and Maracaibo (1958).
-Wilde called them "an acceptable A-B, meaning a picture with B budget but A pretensions".
+Wilde produced, directed and starred in two films for Theodora that were released through Paramount Pictures: The Devil's Hairpin (1957), a car-racing drama, and Maracaibo (1958).
+Wilde called them "an acceptable A-B, meaning a picture with a B budget but A pretensions".

 He had the lead in Edge of Eternity (1959) for director Don Siegel.

-Lancelot and Guinevere
+In 1959 it was announced he would produce and star in two films for Columbia, the first being Caves of the Night.

 Wilde went to Italy to star in Constantine and the Cross (1962).
 In Britain, he wrote, produced, directed and starred in Lancelot and Guinevere (1963).